mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 ## Not part of the official syllabus

-The things in this chapter is not part of the official syllabus, but should be known about anyway.
+The things in this chapter is not part of the official syllabus but should be known about anyway.
+I don't know if spatial data types will show up on the exam, but cursors will for sure.

 <a name="spatial_data"></a>